Hypergraphia: Content

+writing done by Italian anarchist Luigi Lucheni; the text was part of a criminological study on Lucheni's mental state and behavioral patterns.
+The variance between the text was analyzed at the time by criminologists studying hypergraphia and epilepsy-related neurological conditions.

 In addition to writing in different forms (poetry, books, repetition of one word), hypergraphia patients differ in the complexity of their writings.
 While some writers (e.g. Alice Flaherty and Dyane Harwood) use their hypergraphia to help them write extensive papers and books, most patients do not write things of substance.
 Flaherty describes hypergraphia as a result of decreased temporal lobe function which disinhibits frontal lobe idea and language generation, "sometimes at the expense of quality."
 Patients hospitalized with temporal lobe epilepsy and other disorders causing hypergraphia have written memos and lists (like their favorite songs) and recorded their dreams in extreme length and detail.

 There are many accounts of patients writing in nonsensical patterns including writing in a center-seeking spiral starting around the edges of a piece of paper.
 In one case study, a patient even wrote backward, so that the writing could only be interpreted with the aid of a mirror.
 Sometimes the writing can consist of scribbles and frantic, random thoughts that are quickly jotted down on paper very frequently.
 Grammar can be present, but the meaning of these thoughts is generally hard to grasp and the sentences are loose.
 In some cases, patients write extremely detailed accounts of events that are occurring or descriptions of where they are.

 In some cases, hypergraphia can manifest with compulsive drawing.
 The composer Robert Schumann, during periods of high musical output, also wrote many long letters to his wife Clara; similarly, Vincent van Gogh had much more written correspondence during bouts of intense painting.
 Many drawings by patients with hypergraphia exhibit repetition and a high level of detail, sometimes mixing both compulsive writing and drawing together.